 The brand strategy roadmap aligns and focuses everyone

-Always look at a long-range plan as an opportunity to make decisions on how to allocate your brand’s limited resources.
+Always look at a long-range strategic plan as an opportunity to make decisions on how to allocate your brand’s limited resources.
 Apply those resourses to the smartest ideas that will drive the highest return.
 Make the best financial investment choices.
-Furthermore, make the best decisions on how to deploy your people.
+Furthermore, the long-range strategic plan forces you to make the best decisions on how to deploy your people.